MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 Most software has some sources of nondeterminism, but it is a good practice to limit the sources of nondeterminism and to control the points in the software where they can introduce behavior variability.
 This practice helps isolate variability to well known components making the remaining portions of the software easier to write and test.

+#### **Pipelining**
+To issue multiple _ordered_ requests without waiting for the previous ones to complete.
+We distinguish pipelined requests from parallel requests (both of which represent kinds concurrent requests) in that pipelined requests maintain an explicit ordering (a sequence) while parallel requests have no such ordering.
+Batching is also a related concepted, but batching deals more with the _framing_ around mutiple requests than with their ordering or concurrency semantics;
+depending on the specific API, a single batch may be ordered or unordered, and may execute sequentially, concurrently, or even in parallel.

 #### **Retirement Order**
 In an RPC system, the order in which responses are sent for a sequence of methods that are resolved at the callee.
 In a